khval/BetterFakeMode/README.md

 * It does scale fake screen to fit the window.

+# How can you help.

+* End users are useless here, but if you are a developer, and you have some example code, that you know is not working correct, then that will be really helpful.

+* You also help directly contributing to the code, help fix bugs, and add missing features.

 # Priority

 Ok here is native plan for this project.